-February 2, 2012 - A U.N.
-Security Council meeting ends with no agreement on a draft resolution intended to pressure Syria to end its months-long crackdown on anti-government demonstrators.
+February 2, 2012 - A UN Security Council meeting ends with no agreement on a draft resolution intended to pressure Syria to end its crackdown on anti-government demonstrators.

-February 4, 2012 - A U.N.
-Security Council resolution condemning action against Syria is not adopted after Russia and China vote against it.
+February 4, 2012 - A UN Security Council resolution condemning Syria is not adopted after Russia and China vote against it.

-February 6, 2012 - The U.S. closes its embassy in Damascus and recalls its diplomats.
+February 6, 2012 - The United States closes its embassy in Damascus and recalls its diplomats.

 February 7, 2012 - The Gulf Cooperation Council announces its member states are pulling their ambassadors from Damascus and expelling the Syrian ambassadors in their countries.

-February 16, 2012 - The United Nations General Assembly passes a nonbinding resolution endorsing the Arab League plan for Syrian president Bashar al-Assad to step down.
+February 16, 2012 - The United Nations General Assembly passes a nonbinding resolution endorsing the Arab League plan for Assad to step down.
 The vote was 137 in favor and 12 against, with 17 abstentions.

-March 13, 2012 - Kofi Annan, the U.N. special envoy to Syria, meets in Turkey with government officials and Syrian opposition members.
-He visits Syria over the weekend where he calls for a cease-fire, the release of detainees and allowing unfettered access to relief agencies to deliver much needed aid.
+March 13, 2012 - Kofi Annan, the UN special envoy to Syria, meets in Turkey with government officials and Syrian opposition members.
+In a visit to Syria over the weekend, he calls for a ceasefire, the release of detainees and allowing unfettered access to relief agencies to deliver much-needed aid.

-March 27, 2012 - The Syrian government accepts U.N. envoy Kofi Annan's plan to end violence.
+March 27, 2012 - The Syrian government accepts Annan’s plan to end violence.
 The proposal seeks to stop the violence, give access to humanitarian agencies, release detainees and start a political dialogue to address the concerns of the Syrian people.

-August 2, 2012 - U.N.
-Secretary General Ban Ki-moon announces that Special Envoy for Syria Kofi Annan will not renew his mandate when it expires at the end of August.
+August 2, 2012 - UN Secretary General Ban Ki-moon announces that Annan will not renew his mandate when it expires at the end of August.

-August 6, 2012 - Syrian Prime Minister Riyad al-Hijab's resignation from office and defection from Assad's regime is read on Al Jazeera by his spokesman Muhammad el-Etri.
-Hijab and his family are said to have left Syria overnight arriving in Jordan.
+August 6, 2012 - Syrian Prime Minister Riyad Hijab’s resignation from office and defection from Assad’s regime is read on Al Jazeera by his spokesman Muhammad el-Etri.
+Hijab and his family are said to have left Syria overnight, arriving in Jordan.
 Hijab is the highest-profile official to defect.

-August 9, 2012 - Syrian television reports that President al-Assad has appointed Health Minister Wael al-Halki as the new prime minister.
+August 9, 2012 - Syrian television reports that Assad has appointed Health Minister Wael al-Halki as the new prime minister.